picario/xpoapi/doc/Designs/Full Design Overview.md

 The security tab lets you add an owner or a specific role (or roles) to the design file.
 When a specific role has been added to the design file, <br/>
 only the users which also have that/those role(s) assigned to their account can see and use the design file.

-<b>Important:</b> If a design doesn’t have any security roles everybody will be able to see the design.
+<b>Important:</b> If a design doesn’t have any security roles, everyone will be able to see the design.

 ![Info Security](/Doc/Designs/images/Info_Security.png "Info Security")
 <br/>